orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - You are prohibited to autobump untested PYTHON_COMPAT versions.
 It is problematic if the Python package is a C bindings package or a child package contains a version sensitive package (e.g. abseil).
-    - Exceptions:  Unmaintained package may be bumped to oldest Python version supported by distro.
+    - Exceptions:  An unmaintained package may be bumped to the oldest Python version supported by the distro.
 (Example:  Only 3.9 listed in setup.py but distro supports 3.10, you may bump to 3.10).
 If it doesn't work, then delete the ebuild and disable the USE flags that pull it.
     - Exceptions:  If python3 is only listed in setup.py, you may autobump but only to Python versions that are not hard masked.
     - Exceptions:  You tested it on your machine, you may autobump and/or